-Both visit to "the Big Apple" came at the end of big birthday celebrations tours.
+Both visits to "the Big Apple" came at the end of big birthday celebrations tours.
 The first was New England & most recently we stopped off in New York on the way home from California.
 Aside from breaking up the homeward journey, there were a fews things that we wanted to do on this second visit.
 See the finished 9-11 Memorial, walk the High-Line & take in another Broadway show.
-Also, having only been inside Grand Central Station on our fist trip, I wanted to see if the exterior was as impressive as the interior!
+Also, having only been inside Grand Central Station on our fist trip, I was keen to see if the exterior was as impressive as the interior!

 After a long day of travelling, we landed around 7.00p.m. local time at Newark.
 We'd used this airport previously & then onwards on the New Jersey Transit into Penn St Station & our memory of that was that it had all been very smooth.
 Perhaps time had dimmed recollections or perhaps the Transit ran much more slowly in the evening and the airport had been massively expanded but whatever, after feeling like we'd walked from New Jersey to Manhattan just to collect our luggage & then back again to find the station, we came into Penn Street station after about an hour's journey.
 A short taxi ride took us to out hotel close to Time Square.
 Classic Manhattan development - very narrow footprint but 32 floors, although each floor had only 5 rooms!